Concordium/concordium-node/concordium-node/docs/SetupKubernetes.md

 Now join the cluster with the output of the two previous commands

 ```
-PATH=/opt/bin:$PATH kubeadm join --token <token> <master-ip>:<master-port> --discovery-token-ca-cert-hash sha256:<hash>
+PATH=/opt/bin:$PATH kubeadm join --token <token> <master-ip>:443 --discovery-token-ca-cert-hash sha256:<hash>
 ```

-Master IP is the IP of the master and default master port is 6443.
+Master IP is the IP of the master.
 Just wait and eventually the nodes will have joined.

 Progress can be checked on the master(or from a local machine with .kube/config present) with
 ```